Azure/azure-sdk-for-rust/README.md

 # Azure SDK for Rust

-This repository is for the development of the [unofficial](https://github.com/Azure/azure-sdk-for-rust/blob/main/FAQ.md#why-is-it-unofficial) Azure SDK for Rust.
+This repository is for the active development of the Azure SDK for Rust.
+For consumers of the SDK we recommend visiting [Docs.rs](https://docs.rs/) and looking up the docs for any of libraries in the SDK.

 ## Getting started

 To get started with a library, see the `README.md` file located in the library's project folder.
-You can find these library folders grouped by service in the `/sdk` directory.
+You can find these library project folders grouped by service in the `/sdk` directory.

+For full file code examples, check out the `/examples` directory in any library project folder.

 ## Crates